guttih/voffcon/docs/device-setup.md

  1. Connected the device to your computer using a USB cable.
  2. Get the Device Server [here](https://github.com/guttih/ardos/tree/master/hardware/Ardos_NodeMcu_ESP8266_WiFi_Server)
    - todo: what is the best way to provide the server.
 Now the server is a five file program.
 Best would be to merge the five files into one.
- 3. When you've opened the program and gotten it to build you will need to change a few values in the program.
+ 3. When you've opened the program and gotten it to build you will need get collect the following information.

         IP              : provide an ip address (IPV4) which you want the device to ask operating system for.
         Port            : provide the port number you want the device to listen and serve from